kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 The central mathematical object in this monograph is a constraint functional (fully defined in Section 2) whose Euler–Lagrange equation defines a manifold of allowed configurations.
 Stationary points yield three eigenvalue sectors:

 * $\pi$-sector: isotropy, rotational closure
-* $\phi$-sector: recursive scaling, self-similarity
+* $\varphi$-sector: recursive scaling, self-similarity
 * $10$-sector: parity $\times$ pentagonal discrete coherence

 These eigenvalues generate the structural constants observable across coherent systems: $\pi$, the golden ratio $\varphi$, the decade resonance $10$, and the composite invariant $(4\pi\varphi^2 \approx 32.9)$.

-Each of these constants corresponds to a mode of minimal curvature under distinct constraints. $\pi$ minimizes angular curvature, $\varphi$ minimizes recursive curvature, and $10$ minimizes discrete curvature (binary × pentagonal).
+Each of these constants corresponds to a mode of minimal curvature under distinct constraints. $\pi$ minimizes angular curvature, $\varphi$ minimizes recursive curvature, and $10$ minimizes discrete curvature (binary $\times$ pentagonal).
 They are the lowest-curvature solutions of the Euler–Lagrange equation.

 These constants are *variationally necessary* — they emerge from the geometry of constraints itself.
 Just as the Anthropic Cosmological Principle constrains what universes can contain observers, the constraint eigenvalue geometry constrains what configurations can maintain coherent information.
 The framework constrains what structures can exist.

 ## Part I — Constraint Eigenvalue Geometry

 The constraint eigenvalue geometry provides the mathematical foundation for the entire framework.
-This part develops the variational functional whose stationary points define the constants $\pi$, $\phi$, and $10$, and shows how their coupling produces the composite invariant $4\pi\varphi^2 \approx 32.9$.
+This part develops the variational functional whose stationary points define the constants $\pi$, $\varphi$, and $10$, and shows how their coupling produces the composite invariant $4\pi\varphi^2 \approx 32.9$.

 ## 2. The Constraint Functional